gsalmon/ProofOfConcept/README.md

 ####Clone the repository
 This package is configured to reside in '\Users\[Current User]\Code'.
 Create this folder, then clone the repository into it.

-Open a command prompt in the root folder you jsut created, and clone the repository:
+Open a command prompt in the root folder you just created, and clone the repository into it:
 ```
 git clone https://github.com/gsalmon/ProofOfConcept.git
 ```